Burma Railway: History

 A railway route between Burma and Thailand, crossing Three Pagodas Pass and following the valley of the Khwae Noi river in Thailand, had been surveyed by the British government of Burma as early as 1885, but the proposed course of the line – through hilly jungle terrain divided by many rivers – was considered too difficult to undertake.

 Thailand was a neutral country at the onset of World War II.
-On 8 December 1941, Japan invaded Thailand which quickly surrendered.
+On 8 December 1941, Japan invaded Thailand, which quickly surrendered.
 Thailand was forced to accept an alliance, and was used as a staging point for the attack on Singapore.

-In early 1942, Japanese forces invaded Burma and seized control of the colony from the United Kingdom.
-To supply their forces in Burma, the Japanese depended upon the sea, bringing supplies and troops to Burma around the Malay peninsula and through the Strait of Malacca and the Andaman Sea.
+In early 1942, Japanese forces invaded Burma and British forces quickly surrendered.
+To supply their forces in Burma, the Japanese depended upon the sea, bringing supplies and troops to Burma around the Malay Peninsula and through the Strait of Malacca and the Andaman Sea.
 This route was vulnerable to attack by Allied submarines, especially after the Japanese defeat at the Battle of Midway in June 1942.
-To avoid a hazardous 2000 mi sea journey around the Malay peninsula, a railway from Bangkok to Rangoon seemed a feasible alternative.
+To avoid a hazardous 2000 mi sea journey around the Malay Peninsula, a railway from Bangkok to Rangoon seemed a feasible alternative.
 The Japanese began this project in June 1942.

 The project aimed to connect Ban Pong in Thailand with Thanbyuzayat in Burma, linking up with existing railways at both places.
 Its route was through Three Pagodas Pass on the border of Thailand and Burma.
 69 mi of the railway were in Burma and the remaining 189 mi were in Thailand.
-The movement of POWs northward from Changi Prison in Singapore and other prison camps in Southeast Asia began in May 1942.
-On 23 June 1942, 600 British soldiers arrived at Camp Nong Pladuk, Thailand to build a camp to serve as a transit camp for the work camps along the railway.
 After preliminary work of airfields and infrastructure, construction of the railway began in Burma and Thailand on 16 September 1942.
 The projected completion date was December 1943.
-Much of the construction materials, including tracks and sleepers, were brought from dismantled branches of Malaya's Federated Malay States Railway network and the East Indies' various rail networks.
+Much of the construction material, including tracks and sleepers, was brought from dismantled branches of Malaya's Federated Malay States Railway network and the East Indies' various rail networks.